adrianzapala/adrianzapala.github.io/README.md

 - astronomy,
 - space engineering.

+🔭 I’m currently working on prime numbers theorem with programming.

 ### Major programming projects
 - *M.Sc.* MSc thesis (project).
 The use of advanced text methods to analyze the structure of the www network.
 [Python, Beautiful Soup, Scrappy, regex, XPath, Mersenne Twister, CSV, HTML, CSS]
 - *B.Sc.* BSc thesis (project) -- awarded.
 Eob.
 Software for the photometry of stars with support for network communication.
 [Java, Swing, JFreeChart, SQLite, JavaMail]